Bitches Brew: Background and recording

-By 1969, Davis' core working band consisted of Wayne Shorter on soprano saxophone, Dave Holland on bass, Chick Corea on electric piano, and Jack DeJohnette on drums.
+By 1969, Davis's core working band consisted of Wayne Shorter on soprano saxophone, Dave Holland on bass, Chick Corea on electric piano, and Jack DeJohnette on drums.
 The group, minus DeJohnette, recorded In a Silent Way (1969), which also featured Joe Zawinul, John McLaughlin, Tony Williams, and Herbie Hancock.
-The album marked the beginning of Davis' "electric period", incorporating instruments such as the electric piano and guitar and jazz fusion styles.
+The album marked the beginning of Davis's "electric period", incorporating instruments such as the electric piano, guitar, and jazz fusion styles.
 For his next studio album, Davis wished to explore his electronic and fusion style even further.
 While touring with his five-piece from the spring to August 1969, he introduced new pieces for his band to play, including early versions of what became "Miles Runs the Voodoo Down", "Sanctuary", and "Spanish Key".
 At this point in his career Davis was influenced by contemporary rock and funk music, Zawinul's playing with Cannonball Adderley, and the work of English composer Paul Buckmaster.

 In August 1969, Davis gathered his band for a rehearsal, one week prior to the booked recording sessions.
 As well as his five-piece, they were joined by Zawinul, McLaughlin, Larry Young, Lenny White, Don Alias, Juma Santos, and Bennie Maupin.
 Davis had written simple chord lines, at first for three pianos, which he expanded into a sketch of a larger scale composition.
-He presented the group with some "musical sketches" and told them they could play anything that came to mind as long as they play off of his chosen chord.
-Davis had not arranged each piece because he was unsure of the direction the album was to take and that what was produced came from an improvisational process, "not some prearranged shit."
+He presented the group with some "musical sketches" and told them they could play anything that came to mind as long as they used his chosen chords.
+Davis had not arranged each piece because he was unsure of the direction the album was to take; he wanted whatever was produced to come from an improvisational process, "not some prearranged shit."